 The Master of Engineering in Management (MEM) gives graduates with an Engineering degree or a degree in another relevant subject a real insight into the business world.
-A fast-paced course, the MEM offers small group classes, intensive learning and a chance to apply technical skills in real-life situations.
+A fast-paced programme, the MEM offers small group classes, intensive learning, and a chance to apply technical skills in real-life situations.

-As part of the course, students complete a six-month industry-based project.
-The MEM is endorsed by Engineering New Zealand as a quality professional development course.
+As part of the degree, students complete a six-month industry-based project.
+The MEM is endorsed by Engineering New Zealand as a quality professional development programme.

 Candidates must have completed the equivalent of a Bachelor of Engineering with Honours or another degree with good grades in relevant subjects.
 The standard and relevance of previous studies are the main criteria for selection.

 Students wishing to enrol in postgraduate study must have completed both the academic and non-academic requirements of the prerequisite degree.
 This includes practical work days, work reports, a workshop training course, and a first aid certificate.